FC Grenchen

 FC Grenchen is a Swiss football club, based in Grenchen.
 They currently play in the 2.
 Liga, and play their matches at the Brühl Stadium.

 History

 FC Grenchen was founded in 1906.
-In 1937 they gained promotion to the top league of Swiss football, Nationalliga A, in these inter-war years they came runners-up in this league three times, and runner up in the cup, but their biggest success came post-war coming second in the league one further time before winning the cup the following season in 1960.
+In 1937 they gained promotion to the top league of Swiss football, Nationalliga A, in these inter-war years they came runners-up in this league three times, and runner up in the cup, but their biggest success came post-war coming second in the league one further time and winning the cup in 1959.

-They got relegated from the top flight in 1986, and played in Nationalliga B until 1995 when they were relegated to the 1st Liga., where they currently play.
+They were relegated from the top flight in 1986, and played in Nationalliga B until 1995 when they were relegated to the 1st Liga., where they currently play.
+They won the Swiss Cup in 1959.

-They won the Swiss Cup in 1959, which is their only one major title.
+After a poor season in 2014, the team replaced many of its players.

 Stadium

 Brühl Stadium is the biggest in the Canton of Solothurn.
 It comprises a space for 13,000 standing and a grandstand with 1,300 covered seats and 800 uncovered seats.